CHILE TORTILLAS CON QUESO

-- Heat tortilla combo in microwave oven (30 secs for 1, and 60 secs for 2).
+- Heat tortilla combo in microwave oven for 60 seconds.

 - Cut into wedges and serve with sour cream and/or salsa on the side.

 The Banana Peppers add flavor without the heat.
-Jalapeños and the Cayennes add a nice amount of heat to the flavor.
+Jalapeños and the Cayenne Peppers add a nice amount of heat to the flavor.
 I haven’t tried Habaneros yet, but may do so when I have the guts to experiment and a large glass of ice-cold milk on the side.

 I think, with a little experimentation, I could turn this recipe into handheld-style Nachos.
-Throwing in some black olives or black beans (no meat to keep it simple) might do the trick.
+Throwing in some black olives or black beans (no meat to keep it simple) and a little guacamole might do the trick.
 Who knows until you try!

 I am requesting that my readers click on the links provided and download a sample read of each book and give a review on Amazon.
 You will have free access to the first four chapters of each book.
 My hope is that you will like the story lines enough to obtain either an eBook version or a paperback copy that you can put on your bookshelf as a masterpiece when you are done.
 FATE STALKS A HERO I: RESURGENCE, FATE STALKS A HERO II:THE FIJI FULCRUM, and THE SAGA OF HERACLES PENOIT.
 I will be giving excerpts on these works in upcoming blogs to familiarize you the reader with exciting details about the contents of each one.
 Thank you!